nanthagabriel/nanthagabriel/README.md

 ---

 📅 My Learning Timeline.
 Here’s my detailed learning plan for 2025.
 Its an estimate timeframe.
-This timeline will evolve as I discover new interests or areas that require more time but I’m committed to consistent progress and learning.
+It will evolve as I discover new interests or areas that require more time but I’m committed to consistent progress and learning.
 Each section outlines the areas I’m focusing on month by month.
 I will update my progress as i complete them:

 December 2024 - February 2025 (Days 1–90)
 - Focus Areas: Git & GitHub, VS Code, CS50P, CS106A, Ai Literacy, Algebra 1